- How is ovarian cancer treated?

 Sometimes, more surgery is recommended.
 Most patients with recurrent or persistent ovarian cancer are treated with some form of chemo.
 Which chemo drugs are used depends on what was used the first time and how well it worked (how long the cancer stayed away).
 The longer it takes for the cancer to come back after treatment, the better the chance that additional chemo will work.
 If it has been at least 6 months since any chemo, the patient may be treated with carboplatin and paclitaxel (even if these drugs were given before).
 Giving carboplatin with another drug is also an option.

 If the cancer comes back in less than 6 months (or if it never went away at all), different chemo drugs usually will be tried.
 The targeted drug bevacizumab (Avastin) may be given with chemo.
+For women with mutations in the BRCA1 or BRCA2 genes, olaparib (Lynparza) may be an option at some point.
 Some women may receive several different chemo regimens over several years.
 Many chemo drugs can be used to treat ovarian cancer (see the section about chemotherapy).
 In addition, some patients benefit from hormonal treatment with drugs like anastrozole, letrozole, or tamoxifen.
 Someone who didn't initially receive chemo can be treated with the same drugs that are used for newly diagnosed cancer − usually carboplatin and paclitaxel.

 A clinical trial for new treatments might provide important advantages for women with recurrent or persistent ovarian cancer.
 Ask your cancer care team for information about suitable clinical trials for your type of cancer.